VictorTrapenok/mega-mail-service/POSTAL_OPTIMIZATION_GUIDE.md

 - IP mapping, IP pools/rotation and the creation of SMTP servers are critically important features.
 - The existing product is a modified Postal fork with additional features.
 - The current architecture scales predominantly vertically.
-- The customer names the speed of the Ruby workers as the main suspected problem; the role of MariaDB has not been proven yet.
+- The speed of the Ruby workers is named as the main suspected problem; the role of MariaDB has not been proven yet.
 - A minimum of 5 million sends per day is required, with room for further growth.
-- Go is forbidden by the customer.
+- Go is ruled out.
 Ruby, Rust or C++ are acceptable for new components.
 - It is desirable to keep the existing Postal and replace bottleneck components on top of it.
 - Infrastructure cost must become a separate optimisation KPI.